 I think the first thing that impacted my rating was the difference between what I expected and what I got from this book.
 I had imagined a story similar to Bloodraven and got something much less.
 I realised only after starting the book, that is was written before Bloodraven.
+And indeed, at times, the story felt like an exercise for something that was refined in the author's other book.

 I alternated between liking and disliking Illya.
 Perhaps because I was comparing him to Yhalen or maybe because there were traits in his personality that I disagreed with, I couldn't come to empathise with Illya.
 I found him too soft, naive and trustworthy for the world he was living in.
 There were times when I was surprised he had even managed to live that long.
 And Illya himself alternated between states.
 One moment he was pinning after the quietness of home, the next moment he was recalling the abuse at the hands and words of his family and relatives.
 The same in his feelings for Ashe.
 After spending 3/4 of the book playing the damsell hard to get, he proved hard to get out of Ashe's sheets afterwards and remember the guilt he felt at the mere thought of such intimate pleasures.
 His innocence sometimes made him seem to me barely a boy reaching his teens and not the man he claimed to be.